 - Necrozma, which can use Ultra Burst to transform into Ultra Necrozma

 It’s clear why this is becoming a problem, as the developers keep introducing stronger and stronger mechanics that are beginning to take up space in battles.
-At the time of writing, neither Mega Evolution nor Z-Moves have been confirmed for Sword and Shield, so it’s entirely possible one (or both) don’t make the cut.
+At the time of writing, neither Mega Evolution nor Z-Moves has been confirmed for Sword and Shield, so it’s entirely possible one (or both) don’t make the cut.
 I’d personally be fine with the removal of Z-Moves, as I feel that collecting Z-Crystals (of which there are well over twenty) would make for a poor postgame.

 Nitpicking aside, the final new feature revealed for Sword and Shield was Max Raid Battles.
 Trainers can meet up in the Wild Area and work together to take down a wild Dynamax Pokémon, and they’ll be given the opportunity to catch it if they defeat it.
 Max Raid Battles sound like a fun co-op mode, as they can be played online or through local multiplayer.